ivarref/spa-monkey/network-failures.md

 All commands require that `./db-up.sh` is running.
 Running `./db-up.sh` will start a Datomic and PostgreSQL instance locally.

-The following environment variables needs to be set:
+A single environment variable must be set:

 * `POSTGRES_PASSWORD`: Password to be used for PostgreSQL.

-You will also want to:
+One of the following must be done:
 * add `/usr/bin/nft` to sudoers for your user
-* or be prepared to enter your root password.
+* enter your root password when prompted.

-Running this code requires Linux and Java 22 or later as it uses [JEP 434: Foreign Function & Memory API](https://openjdk.org/jeps/434).
+Running this code requires:

+* Linux with nftables installed.
+* Java 22 or newer.

 ## Case 1: TCP retry saves the day